RayBenefield/dev-xp/worklog.md

 # Worklog

+## #120

+WOOT!!! [**KI/KD**](https://github.com/RayBenefield/kikd) is now officially publishing itself.
+Now it is being very explicit in what it is publishing right now, but I'll fix that.
+With my next ticket to add some non-side effect stuff.
+Was a simple fix of just being explicit with the `--registry` flag for `npm publish`.
+Glad that fucking worked, cuz I can finally ease up a bit.
+And this is session #120 so that means I'm now 50 hours into this project.
+That's how long it took to get it to publish itself.
+So if I was working say 8 hours a day roughly with about 12 sessions a day.
+I could theoretically have built [**KI/KD**](https://github.com/RayBenefield/kikd) in 2 work weeks.
+But I'm working with it on the side including weekends so I'm a little over a month of time.
+But still... feeling awesome right now since I finally have this self publishing.
+Next is to focus on multi-package publishing.
+That's gonna take some fun work, especially the detecting what packages need to be independently versioned based on their changes as well as their dependencies.
+Should be fun.

 ## #118, #119

 Throughout the day yesterday I did research on my problem.
 Turns out I'm not the